hotta/ansible-alma9/roles/ldap-auth/README.md

 If you want to use ldap authentication, please follow the instructions:

-1. Verify that the LDAP server to be specified in AS_LDAP_URI(default: ldap://ldap.example.com) is running and accessible from this host.
+1. Verify that the LDAP server to be specified in AS_LDAP_URI(default: ldap://ldap.example.com) is running and accessible from the host in question.
 2. create or modify host_vars/localhost.yml
 3. set AS_LDAP_AUTH_ENABLED to True and set other AS_* parameters properly.
 4. Run ansible-playbook jobs/ldap-auth.yml